Wednesday, November 5, 2025

 Click here for the guitar's blog/web-site.

-Jacob Moon has recently released a YouTube video on the making of his new six-song EP.
-The disc should be released in the fall.
+Jacob Moon has recently released a YouTube video on the making of his new six-song EP, Maybe Sunshine.
+The disc was released in the fall of 2009.

 From Jacob's site: